What are bracket orders (BO) and how to use them?

 1. When placing a bracket order if the order gets filled in multiple executions, each of the execution will be considered as a separate order and you will be charged brokerage & taxes separately for each partial fill.
 The same applies for Bracket orders squared off by our RMS team as well.

-2. Both BO & CO are intraday products & will be squared off by 3:20 pm.
-If the markets are very volatile, BO & CO orders can be squared off at any point at the discretion of the RMS, after notifying the same to you.
+2. Both BO & CO are intraday products & will be squared off by 3:20 PM for Equity and 3.25 PM for FO.
+If the markets are very volatile, BO & CO orders can be squared off at any point at the discretion of the RMS.
+You will be notified of the same.

-3. If the entry leg of your Bracket order gets filled in multiple executions, a Target & SL order for each execution will be shown separately in the order book.
+3. If the entry leg of your BO gets filled in multiple executions, a Target & SL order for each execution will be shown separately in the order book.
 Exiting any one of them will result in the exit of your entire corresponding BO position.